-This will include all written work for multiple assignments.
-The emphasis will not be on the quantity of pages, but on the quality of the content, the creativity demonstrated in the work, and the evident effort put forth.
+This will include all written work for various assignments.
+The emphasis will be on the quality of the content, the creativity demonstrated in the work, and the evident effort put forth.

 20% ATTENDANCE & PARTICIPATION

 Participate in class.
 Contribute ideas.
 Ask questions.
 Answer questions.
 Present your written work with passion and conviction.
 Make yourself known.
 Use every class as an opportunity to contribute to our collective learning.
 Missed classes (unexcused absences) will hurt your participation score and will lower your course grade.